WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Lotty-Coupat/Kirstie-Checkin-Meetings.md

 #### Who did you help this week?

-I think Sowmya has been the person who I have helped the most.
+I think Sowmya has been the person who I have helped the most this week!

 #### Who helped you this week?

+- Malvika - showing me the Mountain of Engagement which will really help with the AutSPACEs
+- Kirstie (yourself) - with my objectives
+- Lab team - ideas on how to measure success for the community integration objective

 #### What did you achieve?